by Doc – Owner, Founder, Two and a Half Years Late to This List, But Two and a Half Years More Experience Than the Other Lists You’ll Find

 Skeledirge is the only starter that I could get a really good raid build out of, as disappointing as it sounds.
 I think this is because the Pokémon Company typically tries to give starters about 500 base stat total, and Skeledirge is the only one that can reliably boost his own stats while keeping up with raids besides Contrary Serperior, who is… bad.

 He’s a real glass cannon, so you may find you have to play on defense a little bit.
 That’s okay though, because he has a really unique move that we can make use of.
-Skeledirge runs:
+Skeledirge Fire runs:

 - Torch Song